mennanov/fieldmask-utils/README.md

 * Extensible masks (e.g. inverse mask: copy all except those mentioned, etc.)
 * Supports [Protobuf Any](https://developers.google.com/protocol-buffers/docs/proto3#any) message types.

+If you're looking for a simple FieldMask library to work with protobuf messages only (not arbitrary structs) consider this tiny repo: [https://github.com/mennanov/fmutils](https://github.com/mennanov/fmutils)

 ### Examples

 Copy from a protobuf message to a protobuf message: